danieledurante/ProbitSUN/genes_tutorial.md

 ```
 Performance Assessments
 ================
-This section concludes the analysis by providing **codes to reproduce Table 1 along with Figures 2 and 3** in Section 3 of the paper [Durante (2018). *Conjugate Bayes for probit regression via unified skew-normals*](https://arxiv.org/abs/1802.09565).
+This section concludes the analysis by providing **codes to produce Table 1 along with Figures 2 and 3** in Section 3 of the paper [Durante (2018). *Conjugate Bayes for probit regression via unified skew-normals*](https://arxiv.org/abs/1802.09565).
 More specifically, **Table 1** compares the computational performance of the sampling schemes implemented above, whereas **Figures 2 and 3** assess to what extent the Monte Carlo estimates produced by the aforementioned sampling schemes can recover those provided by the exact expressions presented in Section 2.3 of [Durante (2018). *Conjugate Bayes for probit regression via unified skew-normals*](https://arxiv.org/abs/1802.09565)—with a focus on posterior means and posterior predictive probabilities.

 Before providing the codes to reproduce Table 1 along with Figures 2 and 3, **re-start again a new** `R` **session** and **set the working directory where** `gene_data.RData`, `SUN_output.RData`, `GIBBS_output.RData`, `HMC_output.RData`, `MH_output.RData` and `NUMERICAL_output.RData` **are placed**.
 Once this has been done, load these data files along with useful `R` packages.